 - This assessment does not measure intelligence, values, skills, education.

 - There are no rights or wrongs.

 - Differences are valuable for teams.

 - Behavior is identified in four quadrants:

 - Behavior is measured for ADAPTED and NATURAL.

-- DISC has been validated but is not infallible.
+- This assessment has been validated but is not infallible.

 DISC – Total Person Analysis